yR-DEV/learningAngular/Unit-1/07-intro-to-events.md

 **EXERCISE**

 Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?
+ - because the variable gets redefined in the function

 **EXERCISE**